Enhancing Energy and Spectral Efficiency in IoT-Cellular Networks via Active SIM-Equipped LEO Satellites: Simulation Results

-\subsection{Energy Efficiency Analysis with Respect to $N$ and $P_{\mathrm{Max}}^{Sat}$}
+\subsection{Energy Efficiency Analysis with Respect to $N$ and $P_{\mathrm{max}}^{sat}$}

-Figs.~\ref{fig:EE_vs_Psat_N} (a) and~\ref{fig:EE_vs_Psat_N} (b) illustrate the variation of the EE of the considered satellite communication system for four transmission schemes: (i) RSMA with BCD-SCA, (ii) RSMA with MA-CSAC, (iii) RSMA with MCPPO, and (iv) NOMA with MA-CSAC.
-The EE is computed according to~\eqref{eq:CVX}, with all parameters defined in Section~\ref{sec:system_model}.
-The results are expressed in Mbps/Joule, assuming a system bandwidth of $B = 10$~MHz.
+Figs.~\ref{fig:EE_vs_Psat_N}(a) and~\ref{fig:EE_vs_Psat_N}(b) illustrate the variation of the Energy Efficiency (EE) of the considered satellite communication system for four transmission schemes: (i) RSMA with BCD-SCA, (ii) RSMA with MA-CSAC, (iii) RSMA with MCPPO, and (iv) NOMA with MA-CSAC.
+The EE is computed as the ratio of the total sum-rate to the total power consumption, using the system parameters defined in Section~\ref{sec:system_model}.

-Fig.~\ref{fig:EE_vs_Psat_N} (a) shows EE versus the number of satellite antenna elements $N$, for a fixed satellite transmit power of $P_{\mathrm{Max}}^{Sat} = 30$~dBm.
-For all schemes, EE increases with $N$ in the low-to-moderate range due to array gain, which enhances the achievable rate without a proportional increase in circuit power.
-However, beyond a certain $N$, the marginal gain in $R_{\mathrm{sum}}$ is outweighed by the additional hardware power consumption, leading to EE saturation or a slight decline.
+Fig.~\ref{fig:EE_vs_Psat_N}(a) shows the EE versus the number of satellite antenna elements $N$, for a fixed satellite transmit power of $P_{\mathrm{max}}^{sat} = 30$~dBm.
+For all schemes, the EE initially increases with $N$ in the low-to-moderate range due to the massive MIMO array gain, which enhances the achievable rate without a proportional increase in circuit power.
+However, beyond a certain number of antennas, the marginal gain in $R_{\mathrm{sum}}$ is outweighed by the additional hardware power consumption associated with the RF chains, leading to EE saturation and an eventual slight decline.